vb-consulting/Norm.net/README.md

 Each database operation can receive params array (a variable number of arguments) that will be mapped top appropriate `DbParameter` type instance to avoid SQL injection.

-There are two ovrloads that receive parameters:
+There are two overloads that receive parameters:

 #### Positional parameters